mspnp/cloud-design-patterns/choreography/Readme.md

 # Choregraphy Pattern - Code sample

-This code sample contains a set of projects designed to show how to implement the [choreography pattern](https://docs.microsoft.com/azure/architecture/patterns/choreography) using a [Drone Delivery app](https://github.com/mspnp/microservices-reference-implementation)
+This code sample contains a set of services designed to show how to implement the [choreography pattern](https://docs.microsoft.com/azure/architecture/patterns/choreography) using a [Drone Delivery app](https://github.com/mspnp/microservices-reference-implementation).
+These services run as a microservices in an [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/) cluster.

 ## Projects and folder structure
 > Technologies used: .NET 5, java, Azure Event Grid, Azure Cosmos DB, Azure Key Vault